vmiklos/turtle-cpm/guide/src/installation.md

 # Installation

-cpm has been used on Linux, but nothing was done intentionally to prevent it from working on e.g. macOS or Windows.

 ## Dependencies

 You need to install [GPG](https://gnupg.org/) if you don't have it already and need to generate at